rpensch/genome_analysis/wiki.md

 BWA will be used to align paired-end RNA-seq as well as single-end Tn-seq reads to the assembled genome.

 #### Differential Expression Analysis:
 Counting the mapped RNA reads for differential expression analysis will be done with Htseq, a Python package developed for exactly this purpose.
 This is a step that can take up to seven hours for the paired-end reads which will have to be considered.
+DESeq2 will be used for statistical analysis of the output.

 ### Timeframe
 The official checkpoints for the project are as follows: genome assembly and annotation should be finished by April 17, comparative genomic analyses by April 29 and RNA mapping by May 8 with the final presentations on May 28 and 29.
 After finishing the plan for the project, work will begin in week 14 which leaves three weeks for assembly and annotation.
 Since assembly is a step that takes very long and I will be performing it with two different methods enough time should be assigned to complete it.
 I would like to be done with both methods including quality control and preprocessing at the end of week 15 to have a buffer and enough time to do annotation in week 16.
 In the following week I will be working on synteny comparison and SNP calling which leaves week 18 and 19 to complete mapping and start differential expression analysis.
 All analyses should be finished around the middle of week 20 to have enough time to organize and interpret all the results.